Picture (song): Chart performance

 Being the third Kid Rock single that entered Billboards Hot 100 chart, "Picture" remains his highest-charting single in the United States, peaking at No. 4 in April 2003.
 The song also charted on the Hot Country Singles & Tracks chart, peaking at No. 21.
 Until 2008's "All Summer Long", it also marked his only top-40 country hit.
 The song is also Sheryl Crow's second-most successful single in the United States, after her 1994 hit "All I Wanna Do" which reached No. 2.
+It is Kid Rock's only top-10 hit on the Hot 100.

 On the Hot Country Singles & Tracks chart, the song was credited only to Kid Rock and Crow for 22 weeks.
 By then, the single had reached No. 33 on the chart.
 The following week, however, the song began to be credited to Kid Rock featuring Sheryl Crow or Allison Moorer.
 The song spent a total of 33 weeks on the country chart, reaching No. 21 in 2003.
 As of September 2017, "Picture" sold 836,300 copies in the United States according to Nielsen SoundScan.